 Some content types take a long time to gain traffic.
 This is particularly the case with podcasts which, at this point in technological development, are difficult for listeners to interact with and are not SEO friendly.
 The only solid metrics for podcasts are downloads and subscribers.
 Podcasts are one type of content that could take months or years to develop even a small regular audience.

 Recognize the limitations and nuances of each type of content you create.

-How Do You Know If You're Fooling Yourself?
+How Do You Know If Your Content Isn't Good?